 - Creator Cameo: Adam McKay as one of the guys who hoses the Sex Panther off of Brian.
 Judd Apatow appears as the guy who comments that Sex Panther smells like "a turd covered in burnt hair".

 - In-universe, Ron's brief summary of the history of San Diego.Ron: Discovered by the Germans in...
 1904.
 They named it "Sandiaago".
 Which, of course, in German means "a whale's vagina".

 - When the news team is being informed of their lack of diversity, Ron states:Ron: I may be wrong about this, but I believe diversity is an old wooden ship that was used during the Civil War era.

 - In-universe, Ron's brief summary of the history of San Diego.

 - The Cuckoolander Was Right: Brick's statement that women's periods attract bears sounds like another one of his bizarre comments, but it turns out to be important in the climax.

-- Cue Card: This is a plot point.
-Ron relies on teleprompters to do the news.
+- This is a plot point: Ron relies entirely on teleprompters to do the news.